Student Achievement Information, Outcomes, and Costs

 Percent

-Percentage of students graduating within 6 years, entering class of 2014
+Percentage of students graduating within 6 years, entering class of 2019 (for accredited undergrad)

 Number of Degrees Awarded